You Do Not Need to Quit Your Job to Pass This Exam

 Saturday Morning (The One Big Session)

 Reserve one Saturday morning during your study period for a full timed practice exam.
 This is the single session that cannot be broken into smaller pieces.
-Block 4 hours: 3.5 for the exam, 30 minutes to review results by content area.
+Block 4 hours: 210 minutes for the exam, then 30 minutes to review results by content area.

 Wake up, eat breakfast, sit at a desk, set a timer for 210 minutes, and take the exam with no interruptions.
 Tell your family or housemates in advance.
 Treat it like the real thing.